hari796/devops-notes/README.md

 ```
 ## Running an Ansible playbook

-Install lynx and apache2 using Ansible:
+Install lynx, apache2 and tomcat7 to Debian and ruby-2.3.1 to Ubuntu using Ansible:

 ```
 $ ansible-playbook -i staging site.yml